top of page

 FREQUENTLY ASKED QUESTIONS

-"The answers you seek never come when the mind is busy, they come when the mind is still."
+"The answers you seek never come when the mind is busy, they come when the mind is still." - Licensed Mental Health Counselor

-Some of us seek therapy when we’re struggling in relationships, in vocation or with low self-image & self-esteem.
-Others may come to work on healing from addictions, anxiety or depression.
+How do I know if counseling is right for me?Some of us seek help from a licensed mental health counselor when we’re struggling in relationships, in vocation or with low self-image and self-esteem.
+Others may come to work on healing from addictions, anxiety, or depression.
 Most of us come when we are experiencing changes in our lives and want a little extra insight on where to go next.
-Talking with a therapist provides that little extra "push" we are looking for to get unstuck and regain connection and courage.
-If you are looking to gain a healthier perspective on your world and are willing to work hard at practicing new, more helpful ways of thinking and relating, therapy may be exactly what you’re looking for.
+Talking with a counselor, provides that little extra "push" we are looking for to get unstuck and regain connection and courage.
+If you are looking to gain a healthier perspective on your world and are willing to work at practicing new, more helpful ways of thinking and relating, counseling may be exactly what you’re looking for.

-Medication is often used to treat depression, anxiety, bi-polar disorder and other mental health diagnoses.
-It’s good to keep in mind that therapy goes beyond treating symptoms by teaching you skills that help to identify and change negative patterns.
-Many people find a combination of therapy and medication is most effective.
+Are prescription medications a substitution for counseling?Medication is often used to treat depression, anxiety, bi-polar disorder, and other mental health diagnoses.
+It’s good to keep in mind that counseling goes beyond treating symptoms by teaching you skills that help to identify and change negative patterns.
+Many people find a combination of counseling and medication is most effective.
 If you feel medication may help you feel more balanced, it is always wise to consult your primary health provider.

-Like anything worthwhile, therapy can take some work on your part and a bit of patience.
-But it does not have to be a process that takes months or years in order to be effective.
-We can work on your needs whether brief/short-term therapy or long-term therapy without losing sight of your treatment goals.
-Therapy does work and many people notice some improvement with the first few sessions.
+How long does counseling last?Like anything worthwhile, counseling can take some work on your part and a bit of patience.
+But it does not have to be a process that takes months or years to be effective.
+We can work on your needs whether brief/short-term or long-term without losing sight of your treatment goals.
+Counseling does work and many people notice some improvement within the first few sessions.

-Many people experience a mixture of fear, anxiety and anticipation when they come to their first therapy appointment.
-This is totally natural.
-Our office is located in a quiet, professional building.
-It is a secure, comfortable environment where you will feel welcomed and relaxed.
-I will provide you with some necessary paperwork to complete.
-Then I will take time to answer any questions you might have.
-We will talk about what brings you to therapy, what kinds of strategies you’ve used in the past that have worked for you and those that haven’t.
-Before we end, we may discuss some things to consider until our next meeting.
-We’ll schedule our next meeting and go from there.
-The first session is your initial chance to see if we will be a good fit for one another.
+What is the consultation and first session like?Many people experience a mixture of fear, anxiety, and anticipation when they seek counseling.
+This is natural.
+During the 15-minute consultation I ask you a few questions and answer any you may have of me.
+Before the first session, I provide you with some necessary paperwork to complete.
+We talk in greater depth about what brings you to counseling, what kinds of strategies you’ve used in the past that have worked and those that have not.
+Before ending, we may discuss some things to consider until our next meeting.
+The first few sessions are your chance to see if we will be a good fit for one another.
 In time, we’ll find ourselves in a relaxed, familiar rapport that allows you to focus on your therapeutic journey.